Publishing a scene

 To deploy a scene to the test server:

-• If the LAND tokens you own or have permissions are linked to a wallet you can use via Wallet Connect, click Connect wallet, then scan the QR code with your mobile device and follow the steps on Wallet Connect.
+- For LAND linked to a wallet you can use via Wallet Connect, click Connect wallet, then scan the QR code with your mobile device and follow the steps on Wallet Connect.

 play.decentraland.org/?&CATALYST=peer-testing.decentraland.org